 The Tower of David Museum is one of Jerusalem’s most famous tourist sites.
 It stands at the entrance of the Old City as a testament to three millennia of Jewish presence in the Land of the Bible.
 It dates back to the original city built by King David, survived the Jewish diaspora and is now an integral part of the modern State of Israel which was reborn in 1948.

-Tower of David to get seven new galleries
+Tower of David gets seven new galleries

-“This is a rare and unique opportunity for archaeologists because we have a lot of questions about the Citadel, both archaeological and historical, and it’s not every day you get the chance to explore this ancient symbol of Jerusalem,” said Amit Re’em, who is Jerusalem’s Chief Archeologist, in an interview with CBN News.
+“This was a rare and unique opportunity for archaeologists because we have a lot of questions about the Citadel, both archaeological and historical, and it’s not every day you get the chance to explore this ancient symbol of Jerusalem,” said Amit Re’em, who is Jerusalem’s Chief Archeologist, in an interview with CBN News.

 “Suddenly, the stones start to speak.
 We are excavating… We discover hidden passages, ancient walls, ancient fortifications.
 It becomes alive.”

 “It’s a huge project to renew this museum for future visitors, with seven new galleries that tell the story of Jerusalem, but it’s more than this,” Lieber said.
 “You can see the layers upon layers upon layers and understand the beauty of the evidence, the archaeology, and the history together, the combination is really unique,” he added.